1994 29¢ Diver and Ship’s Wheel

 Printing Method: Lithographed

-The first day ceremony for the stamps took place off Hawaii’s Waikiki Beach, 80 feet below the surface of the Pacific Ocean in a submarine.
-Held at a shipwrecked site, the ceremony marked the first time a U.S. stamp was canceled underwater.
+First Day City: The first day ceremony took place off Hawaii’s Waikiki Beach, 80 feet below the surface of the Pacific Ocean in a submarine.
+Held at a shipwrecked site, the ceremony marked the first time a US stamp was canceled underwater.
 Tourists taking the Atlantis Submarines tour of the area can see an enlargement of the stamps, encased in protective material, mounted on the side of the wrecked ship.

 Unusual facts about this stamp: There have been at least two error panes of these stamps found without perforations (#2866b).